Josh-Winter/Baseball-Website/README.md

 and a link to the homepage so the user can check out another team.
 ### Languages:
 This project uses C++, PHP, JavaScript, HTML and CSS
+### Credit
+The templates of process.php and baseball.cpp were created by my proffesor Lisa Dion.
 ### Future:
 In the future I could add more information about each team as well as clean upp the css a little.
 I could also always add more Teams to select.